JAlcocerT/R_Dashboard/README.md

 test WIP

-By executing Flexdashboard.Rmd, the content on the file Index.Rmd is rendered into docs.
+By executing Flexdashboard.Rmd, the content on the file Index.Rmd and _site.yml are rendered into docs.